-This guideline is one in a series of publications designed to inform businesses and consumers about how we, the Channel Islands Competition and Regulatory Authorities (CICRA), apply competition laws in the Channel Islands.
-Details of how to obtain copies, are at the back of this guideline.
+This guideline is one in a series of publications designed to inform businesses and consumers about how we, the Jersey Competition Regulatory Authority (the Authority), applies competition law in Jersey.

-The purpose of this guideline is to explain to consumers, businesses and their advisers the provisions in the competition laws that enable businesses to request guidance where there is a risk of infringing the competition laws, or to apply for an exemption from the competition laws for an anti-competitive agreement.
-Specifically, this guideline has been prepared to explain Part 2 and Part 6 of the Competition (Jersey) Law 2005 and Part II, Part VI and Section 56 of The Competition (Guernsey) Ordinance, 2012.
+The purpose of this guideline is to explain to consumers, businesses and their advisers the provisions in the Jersey competition law that enable business to request guidance where there is a risk of infringing the competition laws, or to apply for an exemption from competition laws for an anti-competitive agreement.
+Specifically, this Guideline has been prepared to explain Part 2 and Part 6 of the Competition (Jersey) Law 2005 (the Competition Law).